padok-team/guacamole/README.md

 ### With Homebrew

-> :information: If you use Linux, you can install [Linuxbrew](https://docs.brew.sh/Homebrew-on-Linux)
+> :information_source: If you use Linux, you can install [Linuxbrew](https://docs.brew.sh/Homebrew-on-Linux)

 :warning: A GitHub PAT is required because Guacamole is a private repository for the moment.